 SALT LAKE CITY (ABC4) – Happy Thursday, Utah!

-Stay ahead of the winter weather with Utah’s Most Accurate Forecast on-air and online.
+Stay ahead of any weather changes with Utah’s Most Accurate Forecast both on-air and online.
 We are There4You!